-Straightening my spine, I force myself back into work mode because if this is going to be my gig, I’m going to be good at it, too.
+Straightening my spine, I force myself back into work mode because if this is going to be my gig, I’m going to be good at it.
 “I have a strategy developed and time booked in your calendar next week.
-Lunch with the board today will give me a chance to informally bounce ideas off them, so thank you for the opportunity.”
+Lunch with the board will give me a chance to informally bounce ideas off them, so thank you for the opportunity.”

 “I look forward to it, princess.”
-He winks at me again and I giggle.
+He winks at me again and I smile.

-Collapsing into the plush leather chair behind my desk, which is also engraved with Dad’s logo, I absently scroll through my phone before hunkering down to work.
-A notification reminds me that my period is due to arrive and my world rights itself.
+I silently walk out of his office and collapse into the plush leather chair behind my desk, which is also engraved with Dad’s logo.
+Absently scrolling through my phone as a tactic to avoid opening my inbox means a notification reminds me that my period is due to arrive, making my world right itself.

-That’s why I’m a hormonal mess, not because of Jake, Dad, or my career.
-Any doubts I’d had previously can be written off as the panicked mind of a 25-year-old with her first big girl job and an increasingly serious relationship that’s heading straight into wedlock.
+That’s why I’m a hormonal mess, not because of Jake, Dad or my career.
+Any previous doubts can be written off as the panicked mind of a 25-year-old with her first big girl job and a serious relationship that’s heading straight into wedlock.
 Normal.